Jump to content

 You can start an apprenticeship at any level, but you will need qualifications in English and maths.
 Don’t panic if you don’t have these – there is often additional training in English or maths to ensure you are at the right level

-• How much will learn?
+• How much will I earn?

 What you earn will depend on the industry, location and type of apprenticeship you choose.